-Once a person becomes a fully qualified and proficient auxiliary plant operator they may be selected to attend license class where for approximately 1.5 years they will undergo rigorous classroom and reactor control room simulator training (1) 40+ hours per week.
-The courses start with the fundamentals of engineering after which they will have to pass an exhausting full-day written exam administered by the federal government.
-Successful candidates continue on this journey which culminates with taking another exhausting federal government administered full-day written exam where they demonstrate they have adequate knowledge of plant design and operation.
+Once a person becomes a fully qualified and proficient auxiliary plant operator, they may be selected to attend a license class for approximately 1.5 years.
+They will undergo rigorous classroom and reactor control room simulator training (1) 40+ hours per week.
+The courses start with the fundamentals of engineering, after which they will have to pass an exhausting full-day written exam administered by the federal government.
+Successful candidates continue on this journey, culminating in taking another exhausting federal government-administered full-day written exam to demonstrate they have adequate knowledge of plant design and operation.
 Furthermore, they have to pass a federal government reactor control room simulator performance exam where they demonstrate that they can safely operate/supervise the operation of the nuclear reactor under the best and worst of conditions.
 Lastly, they have given a federal government oral exam while walking through the actual power station to ensure they thoroughly know and understand it.
 The successful candidate will then receive a federal license to operate the power station that they qualified on.

-Then starts the journey to maintain this licensee which entails returning to classroom and simulator training/evaluation for one week every five weeks!
-While the initial 1.5 years long, the arduous process ensures that newly licensed operators are safe to the public and themselves they will continue to learn and mature, asymptotically approaching perfection, as they spend time operating the actual reactor and returning to classroom and simulator training/evaluation every five weeks over the course of their career.
+Then starts the journey to maintain this licensee, which entails returning to the classroom and simulator training/evaluation for one week every five weeks!
+The initial 1.5 years long arduous training ensured that newly licensed operators were safe to the public and themselves.
+However, they will continue to learn and mature, asymptotically approaching perfection, as they spend time operating the actual reactor and returning to classroom and simulator training/evaluation every five weeks over their careers.

-During this continuing training time, they will primarily receive training and evaluation on the things they initially learned in the 1.5 year-long class, so they do not forget.
-Because the graduates of the 1.5-year initial program continue to grow and mature as RO’s and SRO’s in the continuing training program the initial granting of the license has often been referred to as receiving “a license to learn.”
+During this continuing training, they will primarily receive training and evaluation on what they initially learned in the 1.5-year-long class so they do not forget.
+Because the graduates of the 1.5-year initial program continue to grow and mature as ROs and SROs in the continuing training program, the initial granting of the license has often been referred to as receiving “a license to learn.”

 Phase V: “A License to Learn” Christian (Philippians 3:11 if, by any means, I may attain to the resurrection from the dead.)